For the latest information on UK Core course offerings please refer to the links below:

 In this course, we will explore the complexity of social media and its cultural, political, economic, and personal effects.
 We will study online argumentation, visual writing, affective thinking, participation, social networking, and transmedia storytelling - all of which are features social media engage with in order to be successful.

-UKC 310 – History of Hip [Inquiry - Humanities]
+UKC 112 – Arches to Engines: A History of Technology [Inquiry - Humanities]